Website Manager

 If there is at least one adult umpire assigned and present at a game, the requirement is met.
 However, if one or two Junior umpires (younger than 18) are assigned to a game, then the Visiting team is required to provide an AGC.
 If the Visiting team cannot provide an AGC, then the Home team should provide one, otherwise the game cannot begin or continue.

 The link below further describes the roles and responsibilities of the AGC.
-All AGC’s must register online as an Adult Game Coordinator via the Register Now! link on the DLL website, and consent to a Little League background check, similar to the background check performed on Team Managers and primary assistant coaches.
+All AGC’s must register online via the Key Volunteer Registration form on the Volunteer Opportunities page of the DLL website, and consent to a Little League background check, similar to the background check performed on Team Managers and primary assistant coaches.

 Please contact your team’s manager to express interest in serving as an AGC this season.